#

 ADF Survivors Services

-sexual harassment.
+Sexual harassment.

 We can provide legal advice to anyone who has been sexually harassed within their workplace.

-no win, no fee.
+No win, no fee.

 Not all No Win, No Fee agreements are created equally, find out what makes ours different to many other law firms.

-trauma informed working.
+Trauma informed working.

 Every person’s reaction to trauma is different, and it is an awareness of this and how the little details can affect our individual client sets us apart.
 We know from experience that survivors will never forget the trauma they have suffered, but we can play a significant role in assisting with the healing process allowing them to move forward with their lives in a more positive way.